The Economics Major - Frequently Asked Questions

 Q. What are the prerequisites for admission to an economics major?

 A. For the Class of 2015 onwards, the Economics prerequisites are ECO 100 (Microeconomics), 101 (Macroeconomics), and ECO 202 (Statistics and Data Analysis for Economics).
 You can place out of these if you have 5 grades in AP exams in the respective subjects, or equivalent international qualifications (A on the completed British A-level exam or 7 on the higher level IB exam).
 At Princeton, ORF 245 (Fundamentals of Engineering Statistics) is the only generally acceptable substitute for ECO 202.
-MAT 175 is the minimum mathematics requirement; a grade of 5 on the AP calculus BC exam will qualify you for exemption from this.
+MAT 175 is the minimum mathematics requirement.
+You are only exempt from this pre-requisite if you have already taken an acceptable university level multivariate calculus courses while you were still in high school.
 You can fulfill our microeconomics and macroeconomics prerequisites with preapproved summer courses elsewhere; see our memo on Outside Courses

 for details.
 The Statistics requirement cannot be satisfied with summer courses taken after the student has begun his/her studies at Princeton, except in unusual circumstances approved by the Departmental Representative, Prof. Faruk Gul.